paulobueno1/MinXL/README.md

 Excel for Windows has good support for interoperability with C++/C#; unfortunately the same cannot be said about Excel for Mac.
 MinXL aims to bridge that gap by allowing you to write functions in C++ and call them from VBA with a very intuitive API.

 ~~Although not header-only, MinXL is very simple to integrate.
 If you already have your project set up, just clone the repository into your dependencies folder and add it to your CMakeLists.txt file.~~ MinXL is now header-only!
-Just add it to your include paths, then ```#include <MinXL/MinXL.hpp>``` wherever you want to use it.
+Just add the ```include``` folder to your include paths, then ```#include <MinXL/MinXL.hpp>``` wherever you want to use it.

 <br>